- About Us

 How much will it cost to attend?

 Geffen Academy’s inclusive curriculum tuition (which includes food, but not transportation) is $30,500 plus a $500 book fee for the 2018-19 academic year.
 One of UCLA’s priorities is to enhance access to high-quality education, so there will be significant need-based financial assistance for low- and middle-income families.
 UCLA projects that more than 45 percent of students will receive financial support.
-As a public university, UCLA has an obligation to make education affordable.
+(2019-2020 Tuition and Fees will be available by March 1, 2019)

 How can UCLA afford to build and open a high school when tuition is increasing and state support for public universities has declined?